siggame/Cerveau/README.md

   * Gamelog viewer with visualizer for all games
   * Automatic general game documentation generation
 * A simple Class system that supports multiple inheritance
+* Truely multi-threaded.
+As opposed to using Node's internal thread pool, each game session is spun off to a seperate process to run until the game is complete.
-* Networking via Socket IO
+* Networking via TCP
   * Communication via json strings with support for cycles within game references
   * Only deltas in states are send over the network
 * Automatic gamelog generation as a json structure of deltas